microsoft/DeepSpeedExamples/Intro101/README.md

 > In the beautiful season of ____ the ____ shed their leaves.

 Given the left context `season` and the right context `shed their leaves`, one can guess that the blanks are `Autumn` and `trees` respectively.
-This is exactly what we want the model to do: utilize both the left and right context to be to fill in blanks.
+This is exactly what we want the model to do: utilize both the left and right context to fill in blanks.

 In order to do that, we do the following: